google/rowhammer-test/README.md

 The test should work on Linux or Mac OS X, on x86 only.

+**Warning #1:** We are providing this code as-is.
+You are responsible for protecting yourself, your property and data, and others from any risks caused by this code.
+This code may cause unexpected and undesirable behavior to occur on your machine.
+This code may not detect the vulnerability on your machine.

-**Warning #1:** Be careful not to run this test on machines that contain important data.
+Be careful not to run this test on machines that contain important data.
 On machines that are susceptible to the rowhammer problem, this test could cause bit flips that crash the machine, or worse, cause bit flips in data that gets written back to disc.

 **Warning #2:** If you find that a computer is susceptible to the rowhammer problem, you may want to avoid using it as a multi-user